vanshhhhh/GastroAI/README.md

 - Fork this repository
 - Create a new branch for your changes: `git checkout -b your-feature`
 - Make your changes and commit them: `git commit -am 'Add new feature'`
-- Push your changes to your forked repository: git push origin your-feature
+- Push your changes to your forked repository: `git push origin your-feature`
 - Submit a pull request to this repository with a detailed description of your changes
 # License
 This project is licensed under the MIT License.
-See the LICENSE file for details